fncbook/fnc/chapter4/fixed-point.md

 ## Linear convergence

-In computation we usually want to know not just whether an iteration converges but also the rate at which convergence occurs, i.e., how quickly the errors approach zero.
+In computation, we usually want to know not just whether an iteration converges but also the rate at which convergence occurs, i.e., how quickly the errors approach zero.
 Other things being equal, faster convergence is preferred to slower convergence, as it usually implies that the computation will take less time to achieve a desired accuracy.

 The prediction of the series analysis above is that if the fixed-point iteraion converges, the errors approximately satisfy $|\epsilon_{k+1}| = \sigma|\epsilon_k|$, for $\sigma = |g'(p)| < 1$.
 This is a well-known type of convergence.